 The results on program participation are consistent between Model 1 and Model 2.
 An individual from a participating household is significantly more likely to migrate than compared to an individual from a non-participating household.
+The effect of belonging to a participating household is an increase in the log odds ratio by 0.354, statistically significant at the 5% level.
+This effect is approximately half in magnitude compared to the effect due to gender.
 Model 2 includes self-reported household income as an additional control.
 This variable was constructed through adding all individual self-reported annual income for each family, with top and bottom 1% trimmed to remove outliers and adjust for self-reporting errors.
 Model 2 uses the log transformation of household income and its squared value to test for a quadratic relationship between household income and migration.
-The Wald test for fit reveals a chi-squared value of 29.75 and has a p-value of close to 0, supporting that the household income variables are statistically significant additions to

-Model 1 (Appendix D).
+The Wald test for fit reveals a chi-squared value of 29.75 and has a p-value of close to 0, supporting that the household income variables are statistically significant additions to Model 1 (Appendix D).
 Due to the log transformation, households who reported no annual household income were dropped from the model.

 Model 2 reveals that the relationship between migration and household income is indeed quadratic and parabolic: as household income increases, the likelihood of migration decreases with income until after passing a certain income level, the likelihood of migration increases.

 After controlling for household income, belonging to a participating household still increases the likelihood of migration.
+The magnitude on household grant participation is approximately the same as in Model 1.

 Model 3 analyzes the effects on migration with differing values of household grant income.
 The household grant income is the total annual grant income that the household heads of participating households reported to have received from Oportunidades.
 Individuals not participating in the grant were coded as receiving no grant income.
-Similar to household income, this variable was trimmed to remove outliers of the top and bottom 1% to adjust for selfreporting errors.
+Similar to household income, this variable was trimmed to remove outliers of the top and bottom 1% to adjust for self-reporting errors.
 Both the grant income and its squared value are significant, suggesting that as household grant increases, the migration likelihood increases until hitting a local maximum.
 After a certain level of grant income, the migration likelihood decreases with increasing grant income.
 Using the coefficients from the model, the inflection point is determined to be at 8,287 Mexican pesos.
 Compared to the average grant income for participating households, this value is above one standard deviation of the mean (Appendix E).
 This suggests that as the household receives more grant income, the individual is likely to migrate until 8,287 Mexican pesos, where an additional peso will have diminishing effects and will deter the individual from migrating.

 To test migration for adults only, Model 4 isolated the sample to individuals between ages 15 to 29.
 This population was isolated to remove younger children or older adults who are less likely to migrate from the analysis.
-Most covariates display a similar trend to that of the entire population with exception to age and indicator for presence of drugs in the neighborhood.
-For this group, age holds a quadratic relationship with migration, while the presence of drugs in the neighborhood is significant and increases migration.
-Household grant income and its squared term are still significant, and can be assumed to have a similar relationship to that explained in Model 3.
+Household grant income and its squared term are still significant, and show a similar relationship to that explained in Model 3.
 Model 4 and its effects show a similar trend to that of the previous models, implying that household program participation is significant in increasing migration for young adults.